Death of Jaryd Atadero: Disappearance

 The members of the Christian Singles Network group, as well as Josallyn, heard a loud scream not long after this.
 According to Josallyn, the scream had little context, as it sounded both like "somebody getting attacked or somebody playing with someone... a playful scream, like someone was going up to tag [Jaryd]."
 The group members searched for Jaryd for roughly an hour, then returned to the resort to inform Allyn about the disappearance.
 Allyn broke down mentally, getting into his vehicle while beating his own chest and screaming repeatedly, "they lost my baby, they lost my baby."
-The resort manager called the Larimer County Sheriff’s Office, and a Search and Rescue team was deployed, some of whom comforted Josallyn and allowed her to pet one of the search dogs, named "Apache".
-Bill Nelson, now a retired undersheriff with the Larimer County Sheriff’s Office, was in charge of the search for Jaryd.
-“Absolutely, I thought we would find him,'” he said.
-“Yes, it was a young child, but my thought was we should be able to get in there with our people and do what we do and what we have done hundreds of times: find the person.
-It might take a few hours to find the child crying or hiding someplace nearby, but we would be done before midnight.”
+The resort manager called the Larimer County Sheriff's Office, and a Search and Rescue team was deployed, some of whom comforted Josallyn and allowed her to pet one of the search dogs.
+Bill Nelson, now a retired undersheriff with the Larimer County Sheriff's Office, was in charge of the search for Jaryd.
+"Absolutely, I thought we would find him," he said.
+"Yes, it was a young child, but my thought was we should be able to get in there with our people and do what we do and what we have done hundreds of times: find the person.
+It might take a few hours to find the child crying or hiding someplace nearby, but we would be done before midnight."
 Nelson went to his vehicle for a quick nap just before midnight and told his staff to wake him when they found the boy.
 When he awoke the next morning in the front seat of his pickup truck, he became concerned, realizing that Jaryd still had not been located.